 Among the quantities that can be accumulated by the pulse subsystem are the arithmetic active energy (that is, the accumulated positive real energy minus the accumulated negative real energy) and the absolute active energy (that is, accumulated positive real energy plus accumulated negative real energy).
-Other quantities include RMS voltage and current, positive and negative real energy and reactive energy in each of the four quadrants.
-Select the desired accumulation value in the QNSEL field of the PLSCFG1 and PLSCFG2 register.
+Other quantities include RMS voltage and current, positive and negative real energy.
+Select the desired accumulation value in the QNSEL field of the PLSCFG1 register.

 Also in the pulse configuration registers you can select which phases to include in the accumulation.
-Set any or all the PHASEA, PHASEB, and PHASEC bits in the PLSCFG1 or PLSCFG2 registers to include them in the accumulation.
+Set any or all the PHASEA, PHASEB, and PHASEC bits in the PLSCFG1 register to include them in the accumulation.